Gardenia candida

 Gardenia candida is a species of asterid flowering plant in the family Rubiaceae.
-This species is endemic to Fiji with populations known from dry tropical forest thickets on the Island of Vanua Levu, and from tropical forests of Viti Levu Island.
+This species is endemic to Fiji, where it is known from the Seanggangga Plateau on Vanua Levu.
 Native gardenias of the Fiji Islands and elsewhere in the paleotropics possess a diverse array of natural products.
 Methoxylated and oxygenated flavonols and triterpenes accumulate on the vegetative- and floral-buds as yellow to brown droplets of secreted resin.
 Focused phytochemical studies of these bud exudates have been published, including a population-level study of another rare, sympatric species, G. grievei.

+The species was described by Albert Charles Smith in 1953.